xqill275/introduction-to-tech-stack-website-project/README.md

 ```

-to edit the users profiles it is very simple, it just takes the entered infomation from the form and then replaces the placeholder text with the new text
+To edit the users' profiles, it is straightforward.
+The editProfile function toggles the display of the form, and the updateProfile function prevents the default form submission behavior.
+It retrieves the entered information from the form and replaces the placeholder text with the new text.

 **POST A JOB**